bodhiblues/agentsalad/README.md

 2. Drag and drop the `build` folder to Netlify's deploy area

+### Custom Domain Setup

+If you have a custom domain registered with Cloudflare:

+1. In Netlify, go to Site settings → Domain management
+2. Add your custom domain
+3. In Cloudflare DNS settings, add:
+   - Type: CNAME
+   - Name: @ (or www)
+   - Target: your-netlify-site.netlify.app
+   - Proxy status: Proxied

 ### Environment Variables

-If you add any environment variables, make sure to set them in your Netlify dashboard under Site settings > Environment variables.
+If you add any environment variables, set them in your Netlify dashboard under Site settings → Environment variables.

 ## Customization